smnkrt/smnkrt.github.io/ruby/pattern_matching.md

 ```

 If you stick to this convention you can end up with a simple and light weight way of passing data and metadata
 from your services.
+Sticking to one convention can allow you to craft neat ways of handling different outcomes
-Sticking to one convention can allow you to craft neat ways of handling different outcomes.
+without adding additional dependencies.

 ## Implementing Pattern Matching